epn-vespa/tutorials/surfaces/TNO_spect/TNO_spectroscopy.md

 ```

 * Alternatively, in python you can loop on the target list and send individual queries to the spectrum service.
-This also makes it possible to get spectra from several services.
+This also makes it possible to retrieve spectra from several services.